shakes76/PatternFlow/recognition/s4587520-UNet/README.md

 ### Dataset
 [dataset.py](dataset.py) Contains functionality for important png and jpg images from a folder directory into Tensors for operation.

 Images should be lesions and segmentations should be one-hot masks.

 ![Lesion Example](./assets/example_lesion.jpg)
 ![Mask Example](./assets/example_mask.png)

 ### Training
-[train.py](train.py) Traings the model over the dataset specified
+[train.py](train.py) Trains the model over the dataset specified.

 ### Prediction
-[predict.py](predict.py) Uses the model to make a segmentation of a given image
+[predict.py](predict.py) Uses the model to make a segmentation of a given image.

 ## Results
 Data was split into sections Training, Testing and Validation as provided by the [ISIC 2017 Lesion Dataset](https://challenge.isic-archive.com/data/#2017).